The Department of Computer Science is at the heart of computing and related interdisciplinary activity at Oxford.

 The Department of Computer Science is committed to attracting the world’s most talented students and working with them to continue the success of the department.
-As a student at the department, you will join a vibrant community working in research areas such as algorithms and complexity theory, artificial intelligence, automated verification, computational biology, foundations, logic and structures, information systems, machine learning, multi-agent systems, programming languages, security, semantics and software engineering.
+As a student here, you will join a vibrant community working in research areas including:

-In addition, cross-disciplinary research is carried out in areas such as linguistics, biology, medicine, quantum foundations and quantum computation.
+There is also cross-disciplinary research in areas such as linguistics, biology, medicine, quantum foundations and quantum computation.

-The department’s strength derives from its firm grounding in core computer science disciplines, a high degree of mathematical sophistication among its researchers, and its committed engagement with applications and interdisciplinary work.
+The department’s strength comes from its firm grounding in core computer science disciplines, a high degree of mathematical sophistication among its researchers, and its committed engagement with applications and interdisciplinary work.

-You will have the opportunity to meet and interact with other students and staff working across these research areas by attending seminars, workshops and lectures, as well as at social events organised by the Computer Science Graduate Society and the Oxford Women in Computer Science Society.
+You will have the opportunity to meet other students and staff working across these research areas by attending seminars, workshops and lectures, and through social events organised by the Computer Science Graduate Society and the Oxford Women in Computer Science Society.

 A wide range of distinguished external speakers and representatives from industry visit the department to give talks and presentations to students and staff and you will have the opportunity to talk with these visitors.